akauppi/GroundLevel-firebase-es/packages/app/README.md

 [emul]
 ```

 The emulators are started in the background.
-A `wait-on` module waits for them to be up and then launches a script that primes the emulated Firestore instance with data and local users:
+The `wait-for` tool waits for them to be up and then launches a script that primes the emulated Firestore instance with data and local users:

 ```
 [init] Primed :)